Lily Poritz Miller (left) and

 Visual History Foundation

-"This book - the history of the Jews from one small
+"This book - the history of the Jews from one

-Lithuanian town during World War II - becomes a tiny, but
+small Lithuanian town during World War II -

-valuable, part of the great tapestry being woven by
+becomes a tiny, but valuable, part of the great

-cauldron of Nazi-controlled Europe."
+Nazi-controlled Europe."

 Washington Jewish Week

-"What a powerful and poignant book.
+"What a powerful and poignant

-All who have participated in this project
+book.
+All who have participated

-have performed a great service to
+great service to humanity, to

-humanity, to justice, and to memory...."
+justice, and to memory...."

 Eli M. Rosenbaum